alaudet/raspi-sump/docs/install.md

 Raspbian OS 10 (Buster)

 Raspbian OS 9 (Stretch) - Support ended on June 30, 2022.
-Upgrade to Bullseye
+Upgrade to Bullseye.

 Default 'pi' User Account
 =========================

 Raspberry Pi OS have changed the automatic creation of the 'pi' user account on Raspberry Pi OS 11 (Bullseye).
 Raspi-Sump depends on that account existing.
 When installing Raspberry Pi OS for the first time, you must create a user named pi for Raspi-Sump to work.
+Future versions of Raspi-Sump will not have this requirement, but for the time being it is still required.

 For more information see the [Raspberry PI OS Announcement](https://www.raspberrypi.com/news/raspberry-pi-bullseye-update-april-2022/) on the default pi user account.